 Choosing the right MMO avatar

 Gamers are always on the lookout for the right avatars.
 The good news with MMOs is that you can play virtually any type of character, with any avatar you want.
 You can play as any conceivable character including a dwarf, shapeshifter, troll, warlock and others.
-It’s entirely possible to play across gender lines with males playing with female avatars and females playing with male avatars.
-Roleplaying as the other gender may appear to be strange, perhaps even weird, but it’s entirely common in the most popular MMO games.
+It’s entirely possible to play across gender lines with males playing with female avatars and females playing with male avatars, as roleplaying as the other gender is very common and simple to do in the most popular MMO games.

 Lots of research has been conducted in the area of avatars and how players select them in games like World of Warcraft, Final Fantasy and scores of others.
 The avatar is essentially an idealized concept of who a player wants to be.
 It is also a way for players to experiment with different types of identities.
 Several players just use avatars as a means to an end, getting from point A to point B by assuming a character and playing accordingly.